FePhyFoFum/SortaDate/README.md

 If you would like to conduct likelihood ratio tests for the clock for each of the gene trees, you may do this with `paup` and you can find that here [http://people.sc.fsu.edu/\~dswofford/paup\_test/][4].
 There are scripts included in `SortaDate` to conduct these analyses that will add the necessary paup block to the file.

 ## Citations
-The scripts and procedures discussed here are presented in
+The scripts and procedures discussed here are presented in Smith et al. So many genes, so little time: divergence-time estimation in the genomic era. submitted.

 [1]:	https://github.com/FePhyFoFum/phyx
 [2]:	https://github.com/FePhyFoFum/phyx